Project-Books/book-project/README.md

 ## Running the backend

-The backend depends on the database, so please ensure you have started our MySQL database with the instructions in the [section above](https://github.com/Project-Books/book-project#running-the-database).
+**Note:** The backend depends on the database, so please ensure you have started our MySQL database with the instructions in the [section above](https://github.com/Project-Books/book-project#running-the-database).

 You can either run [BookProjectApplication.java](https://github.com/Project-Books/book-project/blob/main/backend/book-app/src/main/java/com/karankumar/bookproject/BookProjectApplication.java#L39) from your IDE (import as a Maven project) or run the steps below in a terminal: